-Lincoln County Regulators (1878) – Made up of a group of young men ranging from 14 to 30 years old, the Lincoln County, New Mexico Regulators began as a deputized posse seeking revenge for the death of their boss and friend, John Tunstall.
-Formed just days after Tunstall was ambushed and killed by Lincoln County Sheriff William Brady and his posse on February 18, 1878.
+Active during the Lincoln County War in New Mexico, a conflict between cattle barons was formed just days after Tunstall was ambushed and killed by Lincoln County Sheriff William Brady and his posse on February 18, 1878.
 The group was formed by Alexander McSween, Tunstall’s lawyer and friend who rounded up several men who had been employed by Tunstall, including Dick Brewer, John Middleton, Henry Newton Brown, Fred Waite, and Billy the Kid.
-Legally deputized by Justice of the Peace John Wilson, the group was initially formed for the purpose of serving warrants that were issued for Tunstall’s murderers.
-For the next five months the violence would escalate and a number of men would join the Regulators including Charlie Bowdre, Henry Newton Brown, Jose Chavez y Chavez, George and Frank Coe, Tom O’Folliard, Jim French, William McCloskey, Frank MacNab, Vicente Romero, Yginio Salazar, Josiah Gordon “Doc” Scurlock, Francisco Zamora, John Scroggins, “Tiger Sam” Smith, and “Dirty Steve” Stephens.
+Legally deputized by Justice of the Peace John Wilson, the group was initially formed to serve warrants issued for Tunstall’s murderers.
+For the next five months, violence would escalate.
+More men would join the Regulators including Charlie Bowdre, Henry Newton Brown, Jose Chavez y Chavez, George, and Frank Coe, Tom O’Folliard, Jim French, William McCloskey, Frank MacNab, Vicente Romero, Yginio Salazar, Josiah Gordon “Doc” Scurlock, Francisco Zamora, John Scroggins, “Tiger Sam” Smith, and “Dirty Steve” Stephens.